 This year, my daughter is a Freshman in the high school band.
 We found out last year that the high school band would be traveling to Europe this year to march in the New Year's Day parade in front of the Queen.
 Sounds like an amazing opportunity, right?
 Sure.
 Except that my daughter is only 14 years old and I am not that keen on her traveling abroad at such a young age.
 I might be an overprotective mom but that is my baby girl right there and the state of international affairs recently has me seriously worried about her safety while traveling to Europe.
 When Wearsafe contacted me about a personal safety device perfect for staying safe while traveling abroad, I knew I wanted to check it out.

 I wanted my daughter to have the experience of traveling abroad with the band but I was still hesitant.
 I decided I needed to be there in case of an emergency so I booked myself a ticket as well.
-I am also going to go over a long list of teen safety tips with her before we hit the road.
+I am also going to go over a long list of teen safety tips with her before we hit the road (check out my post on walking alone at night for more personal safety tips).
 I won't be with her every moment and she needs to know how to take care of herself if there is an emergency.
 If your teen will be traveling abroad any time soon, here are a few teen safety tips to share with them before they leave.

 Teen Safety Tips for Traveling Abroad